Toutouwai/ProcessTemplateAccess/README.md

 # Template Access

 A Process module that provides an editable overview of roles that can access each template.

+The module makes it quick and easy to see which templates have access control enabled (personally I like to ensure I've enabled it for every template) and to set the appropriate access per template.

 ## Usage